 There are a lot of treats out there so it can be easy to become overwhelmed when you’re trying to figure out what to purchase for your furry little friend.
 Here are some general guidelines for choosing the best dog treats for training.
-Your monthly KONG Club subscription box comes with a selection of dog-tested delicious treats to make training fun.
+Talk to the nutritionists in your KONG Club app to help pick the right treats for your specific pet.

 Do: Keep the Dog Treats Small

 When it comes to training treats, size matters.
 Opt for the smallest treats you can find — even kibble can work — and only give one bite per reward.
 If you notice that your pup isn’t responding to the treats after a while, switch over to something different to boost their interest level.
 After all, a treat should taste like a “treat,” not something they have all the time.
 The only time it’s acceptable to give a slightly larger treat (or a bit of human food like cooked chicken or liver) is if the reward is for something large like making it through a plane trip, adjusting to a new home environment, etc.